dfkaye/dfkaye-blog/content/posts/accessible-css-driven-tabs-without-javascript.md

 date: 2020-08-23T16:55:43-07:00
 description: "Making CSS-only tabs accessible to keyboard navigation and screen readers."
 tags:
 - "CSS"
 - "Accessibility"
 - "Responsive UI"
-draft: false

 ---

 *This post and the accompanying [demo](/demos/accessible-css-driven-tabs-demo/) is the motivating exercise that drove me to find a blogging platform that supported custom styles and scripts for working demos.
 For more on that, see [Why Hugo?](/posts/2019/11/11/first-post-why-hugo/).*